 Everything you need to know about the V&A museum Dundee – from what to see to where to eat.
 Because all that culture is hungry work, right?

-I’m actually surprised it’s taken me this long to write a post about the V&A museum Dundee, considering its blockbuster status in the city I live in, but here we are.
+I’m actually surprised it’s taken me this long to write a post about the V&A museum Dundee, considering its blockbuster status in the city of Dundee, but here we are.

 The reason I haven’t is possibly because the V&A has been open for a while now and is almost starting to feel like part of the furniture… albeit a very expensive or statement piece of furniture.